Comparison of DSB AM and DSBSC AM modulation in a channel with limited white noise

 - DSB AM Demodulator Passband demodulates the signal, restoring the original information.

-- Comparison and error calculation.
+- Error comparison and calculation.

-Let's move on to the modelling¶
+Let's move on to modeling

-Declaring an auxiliary function¶
+Declaring an auxiliary function

 # Подключение вспомогательной функции запуска модели.